How You Could be Using Zoho eCommerce Quoting to Increase Website Conversion Rates

 Just in case: What does a Zoho eCommerce Quoting Tool do for you?

-- Logic doesn’t exist to produce a quote on-the-fly, so the info has to be emailed to someone, who then crunches the numbers themselves, puts the info onto a formal document, then sends it to the prospective customer manually.
+- Logic doesn’t exist to produce a quote on-the-fly.
+Instead, the info has to be emailed to someone, who then crunches the numbers themselves, puts the info onto a formal document, then sends it to the prospective customer manually.

-- Pictures of the item(s) in question don’t exist on the website because they’re custom products, so the pictures have to be rendered individually and then sent back with the quote.
+- Pictures of the item(s) in question don’t exist on the website because they’re custom products.
+Rather, the pictures have to be rendered individually and then sent back with the quote.
 Or, they can’t be rendered at all, so that part of the quote simply doesn’t exist.

-- Info about pricing is spread across departments, so a salesperson needs to consult someone in the production department to figure out how to assemble a quote.
+- Info about pricing is spread across departments.
+For that reason, a salesperson needs to consult someone in the production department to figure out how to assemble a quote.

 And, I’m sure you can think of other reasons why the typical custom quoting process is slow and painful.
 That’s why CPQ software is becoming more and more popular!